SevenTwelvia/qbittaggarr/README.md

 # **qBittaggarr**

-A simple, lightweight, and customizable qBittorrent tag and seeding rule manager.
+A lightweight and customizable qBittorrent tag and torrent rule manager.

 **qBittaggarr** is a Docker application that connects to your qBittorrent instance and automatically applies tags and seeding rules to your torrents based on their trackers using defined keywords.

+This application is heavily inspired by [qbit_manage](https://github.com/StuffAnThings/qbit_manage), but is designed to be easier to implement, and to handle all things tags in qBittorrent.

 # **Features**

-* **Customizable Rules:** Automatically assign any tag you want based on keywords found in a torrent's tracker list.
+* **Tracker Keywords:** Automatically assign any tag you want based on keywords found in a torrent's tracker list.
+* **Default Behaviors:** Default tag/torrent behaviors for any torrents that don't meet given criteria.
 * **Flexible Seeding Limits:** Define unique seeding rules (ratio and time limits) for each custom tag.
 * **"Forever" Override:** Manually add a forever tag to any torrent to give it infinite seeding time and ratio.
-* **Quiet Operation:** By default, the script only logs a summary of its actions at the end of each cycle.
-* **Verbose Logging:** An optional setting for detailed, per-torrent logging, perfect for debugging or initial setup.
-* **Dry Run Mode:** Test your rules and see what the script would do without making any actual changes to qBittorrent.
+* **Speed Limits:** COMING SOON.
+Apply download/upload speed limits based on tag.
+* **Name Keywords:** COMING SOON.
+Automatically assign any tag you want based on keywords found in a torrent's name.
+* **Completed Torrent Handling:** COMING SOON.
+Apply completed torrent handling behaviors based on tag.
+* **Super Seeding:** COMING SOON.
+Apply super seeding behaviors based on tag.

 # **Getting Started**